-17 bodyweight exercises for legs.
-Try some of these great lower body movements to build explosive strength, gain leg muscle and develop your agility.
+17 killer bodyweight exercises for legs.
+Try some of these great lower body movements to build explosive strength, gain muscle mass and develop your agility.

 The bodyweight exercises, if being used in a smart way can help you gain muscle, get stronger and with less risks of injuries compared to weight training.

 The biggest issue when it comes to building muscle with calisthenics is that many people are not patient enough to move through all the required progressions in order to achieve a certain, more-advanced exercise.